Essential Oils for Skin Health

 Blue tansy essential oil has two components known for anti-inflammatory properties – sabinene and camphor (2,3).
 Its anti-inflammatory properties, paired with camphor’s wound-healing and anti-wrinkle properties (identified in mice studies post-UV radiation exposure), make it great for skin health (4).
 Blue tansy’s skin health benefits have been successfully used by radiologists treating radiation-induced skin burns in cancer patients (5).

 Trusted aromatherapist Wendy Robbins cautions that blue tansy may interact with drugs metabolized by CYP2D6 (6).
-Plant Therapy recommends a 2 to 4 percent dilution and lists blue tansy as safe for kids, breastfeeding, and nursing but unsafe for pets.
+Plant Therapy’s Blue Tansy Essential Oil and Organic Blue Tansy Essential Oil are safe for kids, breastfeeding, and nursing with a 2 to 4 percent dilution.
+Still, it is unsafe for pets, no matter the dilution.

 Lavender essential oil is best known for its calming and soothing properties, but it’s so much more than that.
 Studies suggest lavender essential oil may have analgesic or pain-relieving effects and reduce inflammation (7), which may help improve symptoms of irritated skin by reducing pain and swelling.

 Trusted aromatherapist Wendy Robbins indicates no special precautions when using lavender essential oil (8).
-Plant Therapy recommends a 2 to 5 percent dilution and lists lavender as safe for kids, pregnancy, nursing, dogs, and horses.
+Plant Therapy’s Lavender Essential Oil and Organic Lavender Essential Oil require a 2 to 5 percent dilution and are safe for kids, pregnancy, nursing, dogs, and horses.

-If you’ve heard rumors surrounding lavender being unsafe for pre-pubertal boys, I recommend reading my lavender herbal profile to learn the truth (it’s not what you may think).
+If you’ve heard rumors surrounding lavender being unsafe for pre-pubertal boys, I recommend reading my Benefits of Lavender post to learn the truth (it’s not what you may think).

 Neroli essential oil is expensive but has many purposes beyond skin health!
 Neroli is best known for promoting emotional comfort during grief, nervous tension, or mind exhaustion.
 Neroli also has antimicrobial, antifungal, and antioxidant properties, making it great for skin health (9).
 Neroli’s anti-inflammatory and analgesic properties can make all the difference when struggling with painful, inflamed skin conditions (10).

 Trusted aromatherapist Wendy Robbins indicates no special precautions for Neroli essential oil (11).
-Plant Therapy recommends a 0.5 to 3 percent dilution and lists neroli as safe for kids, pregnancy, nursing, dogs, and horses.
+Plant Therapy’s Neroli Essential Oil is safe for kids, pregnancy, nursing, dogs, and horses when diluted at 0.5 to 3 percent.

-If you read my rose herbal profile, you know how beneficial the herb can be, especially for anti-aging purposes.
+If you read my Benefits of Rose post, you know how beneficial the herb can be, especially for anti-aging purposes.
 Rose or rose absolute essential oil has antibacterial and antifungal properties, making it a great candidate for many skin issues (12).
 Studies also indicate rose essential oil can relieve pain, making it ideal for painful skin concerns, just from inhaling it (13).

 Trusted aromatherapist Wendy Robbins indicates no special precautions for rose essential oil (14).
-Plant Therapy recommends a 2.5 percent dilution, and lists rose absolute as safe for kids, pregnancy, nursing, dogs, and horses.
+Plant Therapy’s Rose Absolute Essential Oil should have a 2.5 percent dilution rate and is safe for kids, pregnancy, nursing, dogs, and horses.

 Tea tree essential oil is well-known for its many health benefits.
 One study notes that a compound called alpha-sabine in tea tree oil is responsible for its antiviral, antibacterial, and antifungal properties (15).
 Tea tree oil’s anti-inflammatory properties may also reduce inflammation, which could help painful, inflamed skin (16).

 Trusted aromatherapist Wendy Robbins indicates a low risk of skin sensitization when using tea tree essential oil.
 Wendy Robbins also recommends a dermal maximum of 15% and precautions against using oxidized tea tree essential oil (17).
-Plant Therapy lists tea tree as safe for kids, pregnancy, and breastfeeding but not for dogs and horses.
+Plant Therapy’s Tea Tree Essential Oil and Organic Tea Tree Essential Oil are safe for kids, pregnancy, and breastfeeding but not for dogs and horses.

-Remember, many oils are not kid-safe at any dilution.
+Remember, many oils are not kid, breastfeeding, pregnancy, or animal-safe at any dilution.
 Plant Therapy is a reputable online resource dedicated to practicing essential oil safety.
 Plant Therapy has a list of constituents in oils that should be avoided with children, plus even more kid-safe oils in their article Essential Oils for Kids: What’s Safe and What’s Not.